-On Wednesday 16th October, we were thrilled to welcome to LYCS Neale Richmond TD, Minister of State at the Department of Foreign Affairs, with special responsibility for International Development and Diaspora.
-The visit offered a fantastic opportunity for the Minister to see first-hand the positive impact of our Global Citizenship Education and social inclusion work.
-Also in addition were Niall Tierney and Liam Caffrey from Irish Aid, the funders of our GCE programme, and Ruairí McKiernan, CEO of IDEA (Irish Development Education Association).
+On Wednesday 16th October, we welcomed to LYCS Neale Richmond TD, Minister of State at the Department of Foreign Affairs, with special responsibility for International Development and Diaspora.
+The Minister attended LYCS to see first-hand the positive impact of our Global Citizenship Education (GCE) and social inclusion work.
+Also in attendance were Niall Tierney and Liam Caffrey of Irish Aid, the funders of our GCE programme, and Ruairí McKiernan, CEO of IDEA (Irish Development Education Association).

-From the moment guests arrived there was a real sense of excitement and pride in the air.
-The morning began with a warm welcome from Sarah Kelleher (CEO) and Bernie Walsh (Board Member), who set the tone for an engaging discussion.
+The morning began with a welcome from Sarah Kelleher (CEO) and Bernie Walsh (Board Member), who set the tone for an engaging discussion.

 Exploring the Power of Education and Community, both local and global

-This scale illustrates how emotions range from negative feelings like fear and jealousy at the base, progressing upward to positive states such as joy and empowerment at the top.
-LYCS’s work aims to help individuals and communities move upwards on this scale by building confidence, resilience, and connection through education and support.
+The Emotional Scale – a visual model we use to understand human emotions and how they influence behaviour and decision-making – illustrates how emotions range from negative feelings like fear and jealousy at the base, progressing upward to positive states such as joy and empowerment at the top.
+LYCS’s work aims to help individuals and communities not just to gain skillsets, but also to move upwards on this scale by building confidence, resilience, and connection through education and support.

 This approach emphasises the importance of prevention work – supporting individuals to recognize and manage their emotions in healthy ways before social issues arise or worsen.